turingschool/try-turing/fe-online-weekend/html-intro/index.md

 ## What is HTML?

 Of all of the major technologies used on the web, on either the Front-End or the Back-End, HTML, or Hyper Text Markup Language, is the oldest.
-In the beginning, the web was just a bunch of HTML documents that you wrote by hand.
+[In the beginning](http://info.cern.ch/), the web was just a bunch of HTML documents that you wrote by hand.
 They had these _cool_ things called hyperlinks that would allow a user to click on a word on one page and be taken to another page.

 HTML is still an essential part of modern web applications.
 It holds the content and creates the structure of a webpage.

 ## Tags, Content, Elements

 HTML is made up of a series of **elements**.
 Each element is made up of at least one **tag**, and most have **content** between an opening and closing tag.
-We can think of many elements as containers, which store and organize other elements.

 Let's assume we are starting with some text.
-We'll call this content.
+We'll call this **content**.

 <img src="./assets/content.png" alt="the text of 'Hello, World!' in an orange color." />

-To tell the browser that this is a paragraph, we'll **mark up** the content with HTML tags:
+To tell the browser that this is a paragraph, we'll _**mark up**_ the content with HTML **tags**:

 <img src="./assets/element.png" alt="The code for an HTML paragraph element.
 The opening <p> is labeled opening tag, the text 'Hello, World!' is labeled content, and the closing </p> is labeled closing tag.
 All three pieces are enclosed in a brace and labeled element." />